ShellShoccar-jpn/kotoriotoko/README.md

 ## What is This?

-Kotoriotoko is a command set to operating [Twitter](https://twitter.com/).
+Kotoriotoko, it means "Little Bird Man" in Japanese, is a command set to operating [Twitter](https://twitter.com/).
 This makes it possible to operating Twitter on CUI.
 It means that it gets easier to operate Twitter by other applications on UNIX.

 And Kotoriotoko commands provide a lot of the following functions.